Lavender

 Effects

-The effects of lavender extend beyond relaxation:
+The therapeutic benefits extend well beyond basic relaxation:

 lavenders, flowers, field